From the Cinema to your smart phone, from your laptop to the TV screen.

-Learn the real skills and keys to success from an industry leading course that is hands on, practical, fun and engaging, with a leading team of industry experts.
+Learn the keys to success in an industry leading course that is hands on, practical, fun and engaging, Study with a leading team of industry experts.

-This program will introduce you to broadcast and electronic media production processes, equipment and technology.
-You will participate in practical activities that provide insight into all key roles and processes in media production including: camera operation, editing, audio, lighting, script writing and working in production teams.
+This program will introduce you to media production processes, equipment and technology.
+You will participate in practical activities that provide insight into all key roles and stages in media production including: camera operation, editing, audio, lighting, script writing and working in production teams.

 After completion you will understand the stages and roles of media production and be employable at entry level in the industry.